Register as a childminder in Wales

 Being a member of PACEY will give you the support you need in your career.
 Discover more about the benefits and join today to make the best of your career.

-As ever, check with your local Family Information Service or early years team to see if there's funding available for your membership and insurance with PACEY.
+We would suggest you contact your local Family Information Service or early years team to see if there's funding available for your membership and insurance with PACEY.
 If so, they may be able to pay for your first year of membership through PACEY's Quality Start scheme.
 This is a year's membership (with all the benefits that includes), insurance, and a handy toolkit containing vital business paperwork including contracts and an accounts book.

 We're here to help you